 MODULES OF STUDY

-The methodology taught at Lifespace has Humanistic Counselling processes as its foundation.
+The methodology taught at Lifespace has Humanistic Counselling and Psychotherapy processes as its foundation.
 Into this foundation are integrated a number of transformational tools and processes to address areas where therapy can fall short or get stuck and to help move the process forward.

 Some Qualities of the Lifespace Approach